ImagingInformatics/hackathon-grand/README.md

 This repository contains the baseline source code for the SIIM 2015 Hackathon Grand Challenge.
 The grand challenge is to build a web based EMR client for displaying medical image information using RESTful APIs such as FHIR, DICOMweb and SWIM.
-This baseline project provides basic functionality for searching FHIR for patients and displaying a radiology centric view for the selecte patient.
+This baseline project provides basic functionality for searching FHIR for patients and displaying a radiology centric view for the selected patient.
 This radiology centric view includes the list of diagnostic reports and corresponding images for that report.
 The system uses FHIR API's to search for patients, find diagnostic reports and imaging study resources.
 Images are displayed using DICOMweb APIs.